10 Health Care Stocks With Whale Alerts In Today's Session

 Explanation

-• Regarding CVS (NYSE:CVS), we observe a call option trade with bearish sentiment.
-It expires in 23 day(s) on June 7, 2024.
-Parties traded 330 contract(s) at a $56.00 strike.
-The total cost received by the writing party (or parties) was $38.2K, with a price of $116.0 per contract.
-There were 765 open contracts at this strike prior to today, and today 2101 contract(s) were bought and sold.
+• Regarding INSM (NASDAQ:INSM), we observe a call option trade with bullish sentiment.
+It expires in 38 day(s) on June 21, 2024.
+Parties traded 1790 contract(s) at a $40.00 strike.
+The total cost received by the writing party (or parties) was $930.8K, with a price of $520.0 per contract.
+There were 8566 open contracts at this strike prior to today, and today 3018 contract(s) were bought and sold.

-• For JAZZ (NASDAQ:JAZZ), we notice a put option sweep that happens to be bearish, expiring in 37 day(s) on June 21, 2024.
-This event was a transfer of 89 contract(s) at a $110.00 strike.
-This particular put needed to be split into 14 different trades to become filled.
-The total cost received by the writing party (or parties) was $37.3K, with a price of $420.0 per contract.
-There were 129 open contracts at this strike prior to today, and today 276 contract(s) were bought and sold.
+• For MRNA (NASDAQ:MRNA), we notice a put option sweep that happens to be bullish, expiring in 3 day(s) on May 17, 2024.
+This event was a transfer of 578 contract(s) at a $123.00 strike.
+This particular put needed to be split into 9 different trades to become filled.
+The total cost received by the writing party (or parties) was $78.0K, with a price of $135.0 per contract.
+There were 682 open contracts at this strike prior to today, and today 1055 contract(s) were bought and sold.

 Options Alert Terminology - Call Contracts: The right to buy shares as indicated in the contract. - Put Contracts: The right to sell shares as indicated in the contract. - Expiration Date: When the contract expires.
 One must act on the contract by this date if one wants to use it. - Premium/Option Price: The price of the contract.